Top Tips for When Your Kids Start Primary School

 Get the Starting School Basics Right

-Nearly two-thirds of primary school staff have experienced an increase in children having toileting accidents at school in recent years.
+It’s very common for children to have some toileting issues in the early years of primary school.
 If you’ve ever been unfortunate enough to experience the aroma near some infant school toilets, you’ll know the problem isn’t just with full on accidents.
 The most important of the first day of school tips is to ensure they are confidently toilet trained.
 Yes, accidents happen, but give your child the groundwork they need.

 Other groundwork needs to be put in to self-care too.
 One teacher and an assistant aren’t going to get much teaching done if all thirty children need help with putting on shoes and doing up coats.